Early Years Foundation Degree (Flexible and Distributed Learning Pathway)

 How will you be taught?

-This mode of delivery involves a blended learning approach i.e. a combination of some face to face learning opportunities with a significant amount of study time online, in the Virtual Learning Environment (VLE) called Blackboard.
+This mode of delivery involves a blended learning approach.
+You are taught through a combination of some face to face learning opportunities with a significant amount of independent study time online, in the Virtual Learning Environment (VLE) called Blackboard.
 Students choosing to study in this mode require a basic level of ICT competence and computer and software which enables access to information via the VLE and the web.

 Where could it take you?